Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: A. the Dependency agent**

-### Question-26  💩💩💩💩💩
+### Question-26  💩💩💩💩

 You have multiple teams that work on multiple projects in Azure DevOps.

-**You need to plan and manage the consumers and producers for each project**.
-The solution must provide an overview of all the projects.
+**You need to plan and manage the consumers and producers for each project**. <mark>The solution must provide an overview of all the projects</mark>.

 What should you do?

 * A. Add a Predecessor or Successor link to the feature or user story for the items of each project.
 * B. Add a Parent or Child link to the feature or user story for the items of each project.